adjustment-layers-premiere-pro

 In case you add a Lumetri color effect to an adjustment layer I advise using this only for the color grade or LUT.
 In practice, every clip needs a different color correction because the white balance and exposure settings are mostly not the same for different shots.
 But in case you want to achieve a similar “look” with all your clips you can apply a color grade or LUT on an adjustment layer.
 This is an efficient way to achieve the same style and look with all your video clips.

-4. Use keyframes for the applied effects per adjustment layer.
+Use keyframes for the applied effects per adjustment layer.

-5. Organise the different adjustment layers in your project window.
+Organize the different adjustment layers in your project window.

 Just like you organize your video clips per subject or location in different bins, you can do this for the different adjustment layers.
 In your project panel add a new bin and name it “Adjustment layers”.
 Create a new adjustment layer in this bin or drag already existing adjustment layers in this bin.
-This way you keep it way more organized and you prevent the adjustment layers to be created in the footage bins.
+This way you keep it way more organized and you prevent the adjustment layers from being created in the footage bins.

 Do you want to learn more?